nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_forward.rst

 =============================

 When the |hid_forward| receives a ``hid_report_event`` that contains an output report from a :ref:`nrf_desktop_usb_state`, it tries to forward the output report.
-The HID output report is forwarded to all of the Bluetooth connected peripherals that forward the HID data to HID subscriber that is source of the HID output report.
+The HID output report is forwarded to all of the Bluetooth connected peripherals that forward the HID data to the HID subscriber that is source of the HID output report.
 The HID output report is never forwarded to peripheral that does not support it.

-If the GATT write without response operation is in progress for given HID output report ID and connected peripheral, the report is placed in a queue and sent later.
+If the GATT write without response operation is in progress for the given HID output report ID and connected peripheral, the report is placed in a queue and sent later.
 The |hid_forward| sends information only about the last received HID output report with given ID.
-If changes of state related to HID output report with given ID are frequent, some intermediate states can be omitted by the |hid_forward|.
+If changes of state related to the HID output report with the given ID are frequent, some intermediate states can be omitted by the |hid_forward|.

 Bluetooth Peripheral disconnection
 ==================================

 On a peripheral disconnection, nRF Desktop central informs the host that all the pressed keys reported by the peripheral are released.
-This is done to make sure that user will not observe a problem with a key stuck on peripheral disconnection.
+This is done to make sure that the user will not observe a problem with a key stuck on peripheral disconnection.

 Configuration channel data forwarding
 =====================================